dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 ``` motoko no-repl file=../examples/count-v0.mo
 ```

-**Warning**: In this example, when the counter is upgraded, its state is lost.
+Importantly, in this example, when the counter is upgraded, its state is lost.
 This is because actor variables are by default `flexible`, meaning they get reinitialized on an upgrade.

 To fix this, you can declare a stable variable that is retained across upgrades: